What is an SPIE Student Chapter?

 The annual report will include:

 The Student Chapter Annual Report and Activity Grant Application will open on the SPIE application platform (SMApply) in October each year.
 One of the chapter officers will need to complete the annual report and activity grant funding request if applying for those.

 How do we fund our chapter activities?

-Each chapter in good standing is eligible each year to apply for up to $1,000 funding to conduct chapter activities via the SPIE Student Chapter Annual Report and Activity Grant Application.
+Chapters in good standing are eligible each year to apply for up to $1,000 in funding to conduct chapter activities via the SPIE Student Chapter Annual Report and Activity Grant Application.

 Student Chapters must provide a detailed activity proposal for the amount requested.
 Awarded funding will be determined based on the quality of the report and funding request.